-Prince George's County does not have a similar program, but the Comprehensive Housing Strategy includes a recommendation to pursue IZs and efforts have already begun to explore its feasibility along the Purple Line.
+Prince George's County does not have a similar program, but the Housing Opportunity for All includes a recommendation to pursue IZs and efforts have already begun to explore its feasibility along the Purple Line.
 Each of the following three recommended actions are important to undertake before the end of 2019.

-Figure 14.
-New residential units produced between 2008 - 2017 Source: NCSG analysis of Maryland Property View data
+Figure 28.
+New residential units produced between 2008 - 2017 (Source: NCSG analysis of Maryland Property View data)